Plant Profile: Iris

 frilly yellow iris

-These gorgeous frilly yellow beauties are my favourite and bloom starting in mid June.
+These gorgeous frilly yellow beauties are my favourite and bloom starting the end of May to the beginning of June.
 These came from a division of a clump of iris at one of the primary schools I worked in, so when they bloom each year I remember approaching the front door and seeing these lovely blooms.

 tall purple iris at craftygardener.ca